top of page

 Why a non-cyanide hydrometallurgical platform could matter not only to miners—but to Washington

-The next great mineral story in North America may not be about discovering new deposits.
-It may be about learning how to unlock more value from the ore bodies, residues, tailings, and complex feedstocks already sitting in plain sight.
-In that shift, RZOLV is beginning to look less like a single-purpose gold reagent and more like something far more consequential: a platform hydrometallurgical technology with the potential to recover a broad suite of critical and strategic minerals from difficult materials that conventional chemistry often leaves behind.
+The next great mineral story in North America may not be discovery.
+It may be recovery—extracting more value from the ore bodies, residues, tailings, and complex feedstocks already hiding in plain sight.
+In that lens, RZOLV looks less like a single-purpose gold reagent and more like a potentially important hydrometallurgical platform, one capable of recovering a broad suite of critical and strategic minerals from materials conventional chemistry routinely misses.

 Against that backdrop, RZOLV’s emerging relevance is straightforward: if a lower-toxicity, non-cyanide chemistry can load meaningful amounts of rare earths, battery metals, specialty metals, and certain regulated species into solution, then it could become part of the answer to one of America’s hardest industrial problems—not just how to mine critical minerals, but how to process them domestically, selectively, and more cleanly.